Home/Nepal/Pokhara

 Quick answer

 Is the air quality good in Pokhara right now?
-Pokhara, Nepal currently has an Air Quality Index of 71, classified as Moderate.
-PM2.5 is 4.2 μg/m³ (within WHO 2021 guideline).
-Acceptable for most; sensitive groups should monitor.
+Pokhara, Nepal currently has an Air Quality Index of 106, classified as Unhealthy for Sensitive Groups.
+PM2.5 is 15.0 μg/m³ (3.0x the WHO 2021 annual guideline of 5 μg/m³).
+Sensitive groups should limit outdoor exertion.

 PM2.5